AnthonyWilson1/BlackList/README.md

 ## Overview & Functionality:

+The Blacklist is a self development mobile web application:Best tool to help you to become more productive than before.
-> Never forget a task again!
+Never forget a task again!
 Stay on track and keep organized with _The Blacklist App_.
 The Blacklist has everything you need to maintain an active and busy lifestyle.

 * Google Account Login | Multiple Users